Skip to main content

 Frequently Asked Questions

-- L-shaped dormer on a Victorian villa (the most common Dulwich project) runs £65,000-£100,000 including structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
-Hip-to-gable on Edwardian semis runs £60,000-£90,000.
-Mansard conversions on listed Georgian properties run £95,000-£160,000 reflecting heritage materials and consent process.
-The premium over outer London boroughs reflects Dulwich Estate consent (where applicable), listed building requirements, and the higher-specification typical of Dulwich projects.
-Fixed-price contract before any work starts.
+It depends on the roof type and the consent route.
+An L-shaped dormer on a Victorian villa is the most common Dulwich project, covering structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
+Hip-to-gable on Edwardian semis is the next most common.
+Mansard conversions on listed Georgian properties involve heritage materials and the Listed Building Consent process, so they sit above the others on scope and programme.
+Dulwich Estate consent (where applicable), listed building requirements, and the higher specification typical of Dulwich projects all shape the work.
+We confirm a fixed price after a free site visit, before any work starts.

-- Listed Building Consent on top of any planning permission and Estate consent.
+Listed Building Consent on top of any planning permission and Estate consent.
 Most Dulwich Grade II listed properties are around Dulwich Village.
 Mansard conversions are most common because they're typically more sympathetic to the listed building's roof character than a modern dormer would be.
 The design must use traditional materials (slate, lead flashing) and proportions that read as a continuation of the existing roofscape.
 Application takes 8-12 weeks at Southwark and runs in parallel with planning.
-We work with conservation-specialist architects on listed projects and the cost premium over a non-listed equivalent is typically 30-40%.
+We work with conservation-specialist architects on listed projects.

-- Three reasons.
-First, accuracy: we know the SE21 and SE22 stock — Victorian villa double-pitched roofs, Edwardian semi hipped roofs, and listed Georgian mansards.
+Three reasons.
+First, accuracy: we know the SE21 and SE22 stock, Victorian villa double-pitched roofs, Edwardian semi hipped roofs, and listed Georgian mansards.
 Second, full accreditation: NICEIC electrical (BS 7671), structural engineer calculations included, fire safety to Building Regulations Part B (including FD30 escape route doors), and Building Control sign-off included on every project.
-Third, fixed-price contracts: the quote doesn't change unless the specification does, including Estate consent applications and Listed Building Consent where applicable.
-57 verified Google reviews averaging 4.5/5.
+Third, fixed-price contracts: the price is confirmed after a free site visit and doesn't change unless the specification does, including Estate consent applications and Listed Building Consent where applicable.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Dulwich Loft Conversions